 Participants in the Teal Pumpkin Project simply place a teal pumpkin on their porch.
 You can also put a sign that states that nonfood treats are available for kids with allergies.

-Small toys, colorful pencils and glow sticks are popular options, for non-food treats.
+Small toys, spider rings, bouncy balls, and glow sticks are popular goodies for non-food treats.
 You can also still give out candy to kids who don't have allergies if it's kept in a separate bowl.